The Benefits of Not Being Perfect

 “I’m such a perfectionist that I'd kinda rather not do it at all than do a crappy version" - Ryan Howard, The Office

-Nevertheless, a degree of perfectionism also plays an important role in success, and so we want to dial the volume to a range that is helpful and not harmful.
-The question is - how do we strive for excellence and growth while not succumbing to unhelpful perfectionistic tendencies?
+And so, the key is to dial the volume to a range that is helpful and not harmful.
+The ultimate question is - how do we strive for excellence and growth while not succumbing to unhelpful perfectionistic tendencies?

 Reframe your thoughts